Political Science & Government at Montclair State University

 - Bachelor’s Degree in Political Science

 Each year, College Factual ranks political science programs across the country.
-The following shows how Drexel performed in these rankings.
+The following shows how Montclair State performed in these rankings.

 Bachelor’s Degree Overall Quality & Other Notable Rankings

-The political science major at Drexel is not ranked on College Factual’s Best Colleges and Universities for Political Science & Government.
+The political science major at Montclair State is not ranked on College Factual’s Best Colleges and Universities for Political Science & Government.
 This could be for a number of reasons, such as not having enough data on the major or school to make an accurate assessment of its quality.

-Take a look at the following statistics related to the make-up of the political science majors at Drexel University.
+Take a look at the following statistics related to the make-up of the political science majors at Montclair State University.

-About 58% of those who receive a bachelor's degree in political science at Drexel are white.
-This is above average for this degree on the nationwide level.
-Prospective students may be interested in knowing that this school graduates 3% more racial-ethnic minorities in its political science bachelor's program than the national average.*
+Prospective students may be interested in knowing that this school graduates 12% more racial-ethnic minorities in its political science bachelor's program than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from Drexel University with a bachelor's in political science.
+The following table and chart show the race/ethnicity for students who recently graduated from Montclair State University with a bachelor's in political science.

 |Race/Ethnicity||Number of Students|